lrgr/multifactorial-immune-response/README.md

 This repository contains the source code for reproducing the experiments and figures from Leiserson, et al. (bioRxiv, 2017).
 See the [references section](#references) below for more information on the paper.

 We use continuous integration to automatically regenerate the figures whenever there is a push to the master branch.
 You can see the [current figures below](#figures).
+Note that, for runtime purposes, the default parameters for the maximum iterations, tolerance, and number of permutations are relaxed, and thus the automatically generated figures may be slightly different from the ones in the paper.

 ### Setup